10 Things to Do on a Guys' Getaway to Sonoma County

 3. Put Your Pedal to the Metal – Extreme Adventure

 Perhaps running is your thing.
-Enjoy gourmet food, fine wine, and the ultra-marathon experience with the professional guides at the Healdsburg Running Camp.
+Enjoy gourmet food, fine wine, and the ultra-marathon experience with professional guides from Healdsburg Running Company.

 4. Party at a Sports Bar